 "My style has changed over the years.
 I look back at my original scripts and say, 'oh my gosh, I wrote that?'
 Because I don't write like that now.
 It evolves, it changes, because as person you should be evolving and changing.
 That comes out in the writing."

 About This Interview

-Dorothy C. Fontana was interviewed for three-and-a-half hours in Studio City, CA. Fontana recalled her early career working for producers such as Samuel Peeples and Del Reisman, and described how she came to work for writer/producer Gene Roddenberry as his assistant on The Lieutenant .
-Next, she spoke about the development of the science-fiction series Star Trek .
-She talked at great length about the show, including discussing the cast, the technology, and working with Roddenberry.
-She also explained how she came to be a writer on the series, and described the episodes that she wrote.
-Later, she discussed her other many writing credits, including Star Trek: The Animated Series, The Streets of San Francisco, Logan's Run , and The Waltons .
-Finally, Fontana talked about her experiences working on the first season of the series Star Trek: The Next Generation.
-The interview was conducted by Karen Herman on December 29, 2003.
+In her three-and-a-half hour Archive interview, Dorothy C. Fontana recalls her early career working for producers such as Samuel Peeples and Del Reisman, and describes how she came to work for writer/producer Gene Roddenberry as his assistant on The Lieutenant.
+Next, she speaks about the development of the science-fiction series Star Trek.
+She talks at great length about the show, including discussing the cast, the technology, and working with Roddenberry.
+She also explains how she came to be a writer on the series, and describes the episodes that she wrote.
+Later, she discusses her other many writing credits, including Star Trek: The Animated Series, The Streets of San Francisco, Logan's Run and The Waltons.
+Finally, Fontana talks about her experiences working on the first season of the series Star Trek: The Next Generation.
+Karen Herman conducted the interview in Studio City, CA on December 29, 2003.